ignecziistvan/Social-Media-Api/README.md

 ### Functionality
 - JWT authentication - authorization
 - View the profile of users
-- Create and delete posts
+- CRUD Posts
-- Create and delete pomments to posts
+- CRUD Comments
 - Like and unlike posts

 ### Tech stack